ericpalakovichcarr/django-facetools/docs/tutorial.rst

     # In results.html
     <a href="{% facebook_url poll_detail poll.id %}" target="_top">Vote again?</a>

-    # We're not going to change detail.html for now...

 5. Change the `vote` view in `polls/views.py` so `redirect` is now `facebook_redirect`, and that is imported from `facetools.url`.